 - Piano version of theme song accompanying clips of Mac and Amanda (June 15, 1989)

-- "Right as the Rain" accompanying a photo montage of Douglass Watson and various cast members (June 16, 1989)
+- "Soft music" accompanying a photo montage of Douglass Watson and various cast members (June 16, 1989)

 - "Ladykiller" theme (September 1991)

-- "Everything I Do I Do It for You" instrumental for Frankie's death and rebirth (two episodes, October 1991)
+- "Everything I Do (I Do It for You)" instrumental for Frankie's death and rebirth (September 25, 1991)

 - Soft instrumental (Christmas 1991)